-Students who cease to attend classes will be administratively withdrawn from class(es) when the student and the Registrar's Office have been notified of the non-attendance by the professor(s).
+Students who cease to attend all cohort classes will be administratively withdrawn from their cohort when the student and the Registrar's Office have been notified of the non-attendance by the professor(s).
 The withdrawal will be effective as of the day after the last date of attendance.
-Grades assigned, credits of charges, and financial aid will be completed according to University policy.
+Grades assigned, credit of charges, and financial aid will be completed according to University policy.